 Tori received her bachelor's degree from Bridgewater State University in Communication Sciences and Disorders/Special Education.
 She has worked at The Education Cooperative since 2016 as a Speech Language Pathologist Assistant where she works integrating speech therapy services into classrooms under the supervision of SLP's.
 Prior to working at TEC, she was a social coach clinician for adolescents with special needs.
 In her spare time, Tori enjoys spending time with friends and family as well as spending summers in Sebago Lake, Maine.

 Kathy Branagan, OT

-Kathy received her master's degree from Boston University in Occupational Therapy and a BS in Mathematics from UNH.
-This is her 11th year working in the Campus School at TEC.
+Kathy received her master's degree from Boston University in Occupational Therapy.
+This is her 15th year working in the Campus School at TEC.
 Prior to her degree in OT, she worked for eight years in residential settings with adults with challenges.
-Kathy is trained in Therapeutic Listening, the Willbarger Protocol and Sensory Integration techniques.
-In her spare time Kathy enjoys cooking with her grown children, walking with her three dogs, gardening and hiking.
+Kathy is trained in Therapeutic Listening, Safe and Sound Protocol, the Willbarger Protocol and Sensory Integration techniques.
+Kathy enjoys spending time with her two grown children, her dogs and gardening.

 Christy Chambers, OT

 Christy has been with TEC for 27 years.
 In 1998 she graduated from Mt.
 Ida College with a degree in Occupational Therapy and has been working as a COTA for 22 years.
 This Jersey Girl enjoys power walking, yoga and reading.
 One of her guilty pleasures is watching General Hospital.
 She is happy to talk about her 2 sons and will gladly show you a picture or two of her 3 beautiful grandsons.
 Christy has created a YouTube channel called Christy’s OT Corner because there was a need for functional, self help videos for special needs students.
 It is available to the public with the intent to help many.